Updated: Nov 29

 A March 2022 study entitled "Effects of Δ9-Tetrahydrocannibinol (THC) on Obesity at Different Stages of Life: A Literature Review" that was published in the journal Environmental Research and Public Health examined "the negative effects of obesity and how the use of THC or CBD can impact rates of this global pandemic at different timepoints of life."

-This conclusion section is provided verbatim, with the exception of the addition of paragraph breaks to increase readability and comfort level.
+Delta-9 THC & Obesity.
+This conclusion section is provided verbatim, with the exception of the addition of paragraph breaks to improve readability.

 "Since the times in which the plant Cannabis sativa was consumed among the people of ancient China, major advancements have been made in the understanding of phytocannabinoids and how each can result in different physiological responses when ingested.